habuka036/wakame-vdc-wiki/en/install-guide.md

     network dhcp addrange nw-demo1 192.168.3.1 192.168.3.254

 <a name="reserve-ip" />
 You might be worried because the gateway is included in dhcp range.
 Don't be.
 Wakame-vdc is smart enough to know that it can't use that ip address.

-Instead we should be worried about our host node's ip address being in the same range (192.168.3.100).
-Wakame-vdc is not aware of the host node ip.
-It uses AMQP to contact host nodes and is only aware of the AMQP `node id`.
-Let Wakame-vdc know that this ip address is reserved.
+If you have other ip addresses inside the dhcp range that can not be used by Wakame-vdc, you need to reserve them so Wakame-vdc knows these can't be used.
+For example if the address 192.168.3.100 can not be used, you can reserve it with the following command.
+If you do not have any ip addresses that need to be reserved, just skip this step.

     network reserve nw-demo1 --ipv4 192.168.3.100

-Wakame-vdc needs to know which mac addresses are available to be assigned to instances.
+Wakame-vdc needs to know which mac addresses are available to assign to instances.

     macrange add 525400 1 ffffff --uuid mr-demomacs

-First we need to let Wakame-vdc know that it can attach instances to bridge `br0` which we made in the above step. **TODO:** explain this a little more
+Next, Wakame-vdc needs to know which bridge to attach its intances' virtual network interfaces (vnics) to, and which interface on that bridge is connected to the outside world.
+You do that by registering a `dc network`.

     network dc add public --uuid dcn-public --description "the network instances are started in" network dc add-network-mode public securitygroup
     network forward nw-demo1 public

-We're done with vdc-manage again.
+We're done with vdc-manage.
 Exit its shell.

     exit

+Earlier in this guide we have set up a bridge named `br0` and it's connected to the outside world through a network interface `eth0`.
+If you are also using these names, you should be fine.

+*If* you are using other names, you need to go update `/etc/wakame-vdc/hva.conf`.
+Find the following in that file and change it to match the names that you're using.

+    dc_network('public') {
+      bridge_type 'linux'
+      interface 'eth0'
+      bridge 'br0'
+    }

 ##### Configure the GUI